Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                                 [project_path]

     positional arguments:
       project_path          Path of the project folder.
-If none is given the current directory is used.
+If none is given, the current directory is used.

     optional arguments:
       -h, --help            show this help message and exit --TransTermHP_path TRANSTERMHP_PATH
-                            Please assign the path of transterm in TransTermHP.
+                            Please assign the path of "transterm" in TransTermHP.
       --expterm_path EXPTERM_PATH
                             Please assign the path of your expterm.dat.
 Default is /usr/local/bin/expterm.dat
       --RNAfold_path RNAFOLD_PATH
-                            If you want to assign the path of RNAfold of Vienna package, please assign here.
+                            If you want to assign the path of "RNAfold" of Vienna package, please assign here.
       --fasta_folder FASTA_FOLDER, -f FASTA_FOLDER
                             The path of fasta folder.